5 min read

 Employees want autonomy and ownership over their work.
 Gone are the days when they will accept a leader who uses a command and control style of leadership.
 To be a human-centered leader in 2024 who puts their employees' needs first, leaders must have the competencies to lead in an environment that allows for independence.

-The way to build an environment that is successful and isn’t free for all is through delegation and accountability.
+The way to build an environment that is successful and isn’t free for all is through effective delegation and accountability.
 Autonomy will not be successful without them.
 Delegation is the act of assigning someone a project, task, or duty, while accountability is when an employee makes a promise, follows through, and takes responsibility for their actions.
 You can’t have one without the other.

 Therefore, building leadership attributes and competencies where leaders understand how to recognize what and how to delegate tasks and how to gain commitment from their employees to fulfill those accountabilities is essential for granting autonomy and leading in 2024.